-To be certified by HRPA, and earn the right to use the Certified Human Resources Professionals designation, applicants must have a sufficient foundation of discipline-specific knowledge.
-Coursework is not the only way of acquiring this foundation of discipline-specific knowledge; however, because coursework is the main way in which this requirement is met, it is known as the ‘coursework’ requirement.
+To earn the right to use the Certified Human Resources Professional (CHRP) designation or the Certified Human Resources Leader (CHRL) designation, applicants must have a sufficient foundation of discipline-specific knowledge.
+Because coursework is the main way in which this requirement is met, it is known as the ‘coursework’ requirement.

 The Course by Course Approach

 The coursework requirement consists of successful completion of nine courses.
 Successful completion means obtaining a grade of 70% or better over all nine courses with no single course below 65%.
-Courses must be completed within ten years of the date you are registered to write the National Knowledge Exam (NKE) to be considered for eligibility.
+Courses must be completed within ten years of the date you are registered to write the Comprehensive Knowledge Exam (CKE) to be considered for eligibility.
 The nine required courses are:

 - Human Resources Management (HRM)